Henry Lee III: American Revolutionary War

-Post-war political and military career
+Post-war career

 From 1786 to 1788, Lee was a delegate to the Congress of the Confederation.
 In 1788, he served in the Virginia convention and supported ratifying the United States Constitution.
 From 1789 to 1791, he served in the Virginia General Assembly, and from 1791 to 1794, he was Governor of Virginia.
 A new county of Virginia was named after him during his governorship.

 In 1794, President George Washington summoned Lee to suppress the Whiskey Rebellion in western Pennsylvania.
 Lee commanded the 12,950 militiamen sent to quash the rebels; there was no fighting because of a peaceful surrender.
 In 1798, in anticipation of a war with France, Henry Lee was appointed a major general in the U.S. Army.

 At Washington's funeral on December 26, 1799, Lee famously eulogized him to a crowd of 4,000 as "first in war, first in peace, and first in the hearts of his countrymen."

 From 1799 to 1801, he served in the United States House of Representatives as a member of the Federalist Party.
 After retiring from public service in 1801, he lived with his family at Stratford Hall and unsuccessfully tried to manage his plantation.
 The Panic of 1796–1797 and bankruptcy of Robert Morris reduced Lee's fortune.

 In 1808, he was recommissioned by President Thomas Jefferson as major-general when war with Great Britain was imminent; Lee organized the Virginia militia.
 In 1809, he became bankrupt and served one year in debtors' prison in Montross, Virginia; his son, Robert Lee, was two years old at the time.
 After release, Lee moved his family to Alexandria, Virginia.